Abdominal CT scan

 The most common type of contrast given into a vein contains iodine.
 If you have an iodine allergy, you may have nausea or vomiting, sneezing, itching, or hives if you get this type of contrast.
 If you must be given such contrast, your provider may give you antihistamines (such as Benadryl) or steroids before the test.

-- Your kidneys help remove iodine out of the body.
-You may need extra fluids after the test to help flush the iodine out of the body if you have kidney disease or diabetes.
+- Your kidneys help remove iodine from the body.
+You may need extra fluids after the test to help flush the iodine out of your body if you have kidney disease or diabetes.

 Rarely, the dye may cause a life-threatening allergic response.
 Tell the scanner operator right away if you have any trouble breathing during the test.
 Scanners come with an intercom and speakers, so the operator can hear you at all times.

 Kim DH, Pickhardt PJ.
 Diagnostic imaging procedures in gastroenterology.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 133.

 Radiologyinfo.org.
 Computed tomography (CT) - abdomen and pelvis.
 Updated June 16, 2016. www.radiologyinfo.org/en/info.cfm?pg=abdominct.
 Accessed July 25, 2016.

 Shaw AS, Prokop M. Computed tomography.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
 Grainger & Allison's Diagnostic Radiology.
 6th ed.
 New York, NY: Elsevier Churchill Livingstone; 2015:chap 4.